nodejs/build/doc/update-certificates.md

 ## New or reissue certificate

 GoGetSSL should send notifications to the Build WG email address from 30 days before the existing certificate expires.
-If we are within the multi-year subscription period, we can [reissue the certificate](#reissue-certificate), otherwise a new ceriticate will need to be purchased via a request to the OpenJS Foundation.
+If we are within the multi-year subscription period, we can [reissue the certificate](#reissue-certificate), otherwise a new certificate will need to be purchased via a request to the OpenJS Foundation.

 ### Generating new certificate and key